sgamez2/StudentList/README.md

 ## StudentList

 This is a simple app that displays a list of students names.
-It is used to teach GitHub pull requests.
+It is used to teach basic git usage, including using GitHub pull requests.

 ## How To: